 In terms of dogs and cats, the ingredients fed in their diet can cause digestive upset.
 If the pet becomes very ill from the food they ate, they may begin to avoid the food all together.
 Food aversion is a safety mechanism to avoid consuming food that consistently causes illness.

-Additionally, the smell of certain foods can bring up negative emotions if the pet had a bad experience when the food was presented.
-These negative emotions will decrease appetite similarly to how food aversion from sickness does.
+Additionally, the smell of certain foods can bring up negative emotions if the pet had a bad experience when that food was presented.
+These negative emotions will decrease appetite in a similar fashion to food aversion from sickness.

 Feline Imprinting Behavior

-Cats are slightly different in their eating behavior as their food imprinting behavior is often mistaken as picky eating behavior.
+Cats are slightly different in their eating behavior than dogs.Β Their food imprinting behavior is often mistaken as picky eating behavior.
 All cats have food imprinting behavior which is a survival mechanism that develops at a very young age.
-This behavior is when the cat only views one type of food source as the safe food source and new options are considered dangerous.
+Food Imprinting is when a cat only views their current food source as safe.
+New foods are not viewed as edible and are considered potentially dangerous.

 Puppy Teething

-Puppy teething phase begins around 14 weeks of age and continues until the puppy is around 25 weeks of age.
-The puppy will exhibit teething behavior for a minimum of 10 weeks between the age of 3 to 6 months.
+The puppy teething phase begins around 14 weeks of age and continues until the puppy is around 25 weeks of age.
+Puppies will exhibit teething behavior for a minimum of 10 weeks between the age of 3 to 6 months.

 It is very common for puppies to avoid eating their raw meaty bones during this time because their mouth is in pain.
-Some puppies may develop an aversion to chewing large pieces of food because it causes discomfort to their mouth.
-If this happens, it is best to provide smashed raw meaty bones (use a meat tenderizer), ground raw meaty bones, or a bone meal supplement until the puppyβs mouth is no longer sensitive from teething.
+Some puppies may develop a food aversion to chewing large pieces of food because it causes discomfort.
+If this happens, it is best to provide smashed raw meaty bones (use a meat tenderizer), ground raw meaty bones, or a bone meal supplement until the puppy’s mouth is no longer sensitive from teething.

-Once their adult teeth have arrived, it is ok to begin feeding whole raw meaty bones again and introduce denser raw meaty bones suitable for adult dogs.
+Once their adult teeth have arrived, it is ok to begin feeding whole raw meaty bones again and introduce denser raw meaty bones that are suitable for adult dogs.

 Hormones

-Puppies enter into the adolescent developmental period where their bodies are going through psychological and hormonal changes which often brings upon picky eating behavior.
-These hormonal and psychological changes make males want to roam and mate, and females begin their heat cycles.
+Older puppies will enter into the adolescent developmental period where their bodies are going through psychological and hormonal changes.
+This often brings upon picky eating behavior.
+These hormonal and psychological changes make males want to roam and mate, and females to begin their heat cycles.

-Outside of adolescence, intact male and female dogs may still exhibit picky eating behavior.
+Outside of adolescence, mature and intact dogs may still exhibit picky eating behavior.
 It is common for female dogs to avoid their food during their heat cycle.
-Male dogs within a radius of a female in heat may avoid their food because of the desire to mate with the nearby female in season.
+Male dogs may refuse their food if a female in heat is nearby because of the desire to mate with the female.

 Anxiety & Fear

-Pet parents are encouraged to always watch their dog eat in the event the pet begins to choke and so that way the pet parent can quickly step in.
-Watching or hovering over the dog while they eat may spark intimidation or social pressure on them because they do not feel confident enough to eat in front of their pet parent.
+Unfortunately, dogs can often choke on almost anything.
+Pet parents are always encouraged to watch their dogs eat so that they can step in if the dog begins to choke.
+However, watching or hovering over a dog while they eat may spark intimidation or social pressure because they do not feel confident enough to eat in front of their pet parent.
 Therefore, giving them space, but still watching them at a distance is highly recommended.
+In multi-pet households, it is recommended to fully separate the pets at feeding time.
+Even when several pets get along well, some can exhibit picky behavior due to social pressure when their housemates are present or watching.Β

-Stress, anxiety, and fear will also be a factor in decreasing appetite in dogs and cats.Β Additionally, environmental changes, such as moving or a storm, can cause a dog or cat to be under stress and their appetite decreases as a result.
+Stress, anxiety, and fear can also be a factor in decreasing appetite in dogs and cats.Β Environmental changes, such as moving or a storm, can cause a dog or cat to be under stress and their appetite can decrease as a result.

 Learned Behavior

-As a pet parent, it is possible to create a picky eater within a dog or cat.
-If modifications are made to every meal the dog or cat refuses, the pet will learn that it can refuse food until their ideal meal is provided.
-Picky eating behavior is only reinforced in these instances.
+Many owners panic when their pet refuses a meal and immediately resort to food changes or toppers to coax their pet to eat.
+It is possible to create a picky eater when modifications are made to every meal the pet refuses.
+The pet will learn that it can refuse food until something tastier is provided.
+Picky eating behavior is reinforced in these instances by the pet parent.

 Overcome Picky Eating Behavior

-Once the multiple variables to picky eating behavior is identified, the next step is to create a daily protocol to overcome the problem.
+Once the multiple variables to picky eating behavior are identified, the next step is to create a daily protocol to overcome the problem.
+It may be as simple as treating a medical condition appropriately or separating multiple pets at meals.
+Although when pick eating has become a learned habit, it can be more work to address.
 There are multiple ways to motivate dogs and cats to accept new food through various activities and enrichment.

 Close the Treat & Snack Buffet

 The first step to overcoming picky eating behavior is to abandon the idea of giving daily treats and snacks.
-Treats and snacks will spoil the petβs appetite because they are going to decrease the sensation of feeling full and they are made to be more palatable so pets tend to favor them if offered frequently.
+Treats and snacks will spoil the pet’s appetite because they are going to decrease the sensation of feeling full.
+Treats are also made to be more palatable so pets tend to favor them if offered frequently.
+For a human example, consider children preferring salty snacks and candy over vegetables.Β

 Picky dogs and cats should only eat their scheduled meal(s) for the day.
-Maintaining a strict feeding schedule will allow the stomach to completely empty and the sensation of feeling hungry will help encourage the pet to eat foods that are offered.
+Maintaining a strict feeding schedule will allow the stomach to completely empty and the sensation of feeling hungry will help encourage the pet to eat the meals that are offered.

 Consistent Feeding Routine